wolverinevn/pi_fan_control/README.md

 + python program to controll Fan speed
 + Configuration file
 + Installer script to install all dependencies and enable program at boot
-+ Program will auto-run with highest priority
++ Program will be auto-run with highest priority

 ## Wiring